-"For this reason alone, the blockade is unlawful and cannot be sustained in law.
-This is so regardless of the grounds on which it is sought to justify the legality of the blockade," said the report of the inquiry, which is due to be presented to the rights council on Monday.
+“For this reason alone, the blockade is unlawful and cannot be sustained in law.
+This is so regardless of the grounds on which it is sought to justify the legality of the blockade,” said the report, which will be presented to the rights council on Monday.

-Rejecting Israel's justification of its soldiers' decision to open fire, it said it found that even those who did not attempt to stop Israeli soldiers from boarding the aid ships "received injuries, including fatal injuries."
+It said even those activists who did not try to stop Israeli soldiers from boarding the aid ships “received injuries, including fatal injuries.”

 “It is apparent that no effort was made to minimise injuries at certain states of the operation and that the use of live fire was done in an extensive and arbitrary manner,” said the inquiry.